varmenise/tomcat7-hibernate-s3-clickstart/README.md

 <img alt="Bees Shop - CloudBees MySQL" src="https://raw.github.com/fbelzunc/tomcat7-hibernate-s3-clickstart/master/src/site/img/product-addproduct.png" style="width: 70%;"/>

-You can also have a view of the current products which are available on your product list.
+You also have a view of the current products which are available on your product list.
 By the default you will have two product added which are in a CloudBees bucket.

 <img alt="Bees Shop - CloudBees MySQL" src="https://raw.github.com/fbelzunc/tomcat7-hibernate-s3-clickstart/master/src/site/img/product-productslist.png" style="width: 70%;"/>